 While there is usually less wireless activity in the 5Ghz band, in a very busy wireless environment it may still be overcrowded.

-If you live far outside a city with little to no wireless signals you likely with a clear line-of-sight have a good HDMI signal.
+If you live far outside a city with little to no wireless signals you likely will have a good HDMI signal.

 If you live in a crowded wireless environment you may not get as good a signal.

-Crowded wireless environments should use the 5Ghz frequency for best results.
+Crowded wireless environments should use the 5Ghz frequency for the best results.

 There are many units available with those below some of our favorite picks for best wireless TV HDMI transmitter and receivers.